tsaik/socialinvite2/README.md

 <H3>Callback</H3>
 Optionally, Social Invite Service can issue callback to your server to notify status update of previously submitted request.
-The callback request will be an HTTP GET request containing following query parameters;
+The callback request will be an HTTP GET request to your designated URL.
+Your URL may contain following variables, which will be replaced with actual value during callback:

--  <code>id</code> : id from Social Invite request submission.
+-  <code>{messageId}</code> : id from Social Invite request submission.
--  <code>messageId</code> : message id supplied by customer from Social Invite request submission.
-This value may be empty if original request was not submitted with <code>messageId</code> parameter.
+-  <code>{referenceId}</code> : reference id supplied by customer from Social Invite request submission.
+This value may be empty if original request was not submitted with <code>referenceId</code> parameter.
+-  <code>{phone}</code> : phone number
+-  <code>{status}</code> : final status code.
+1=delivered, 100+=failure
+-  <code>{completionDate}</code> : Completion date in UNIX millisecond

 # Query Invitation Status
 The REST method for querying status of previously sent invitation is accessible via following service endpoint: